Becoming Immutable: How Ethereum is Made: Conclusions

 \section{Conclusions}

-We study the creation of the Ethereum blockchain by analyzing proposed blocks that were ultimately discarded.
-To the best of our knowledge, this is the first systematic analysis of non-winning blocks.
-Our findings illuminate key aspects of Ethereum’s block-building process, with implications for ongoing policy discussions and the academic literature.
+We study Ethereum by analyzing blocks that were proposed for inclusion in the canonical chain but were ultimately discarded.
+To the best of our knowledge, together with the companion paper \cite{pahari2025exclusiveethereumtransactionsevidence}, this is the first systematic analysis of non-winning Ethereum blocks.
+Our findings show that hidden fragmentation in transaction routing and block construction has economically meaningful consequences for on-chain market quality.
+Transactions are often delayed because they are routed only to builders that do not win the auction, and, for a subset of swaps, both execution probability and execution price vary substantially across candidate blocks.
+Competition between major searchers further amplifies these effects and helps determine which blocks win.
+Taken together, these results imply that standard blockchain data provide only a partial view of execution outcomes and may understate the importance of intermediation in the market for on-chain inclusion.

-While informative, our results should be interpreted in light of certain limitations.
-As noted, the dataset underrepresents some major builders (notably Beaverbuild) and spans only eight minutes.
-Moreover, our analysis is primarily descriptive and does not identify the economic mechanisms driving the observed patterns.
-To address these gaps, we hope that relays, builders, and other participants in the transaction supply chain will make more comprehensive data available in the future, enabling a deeper and more rigorous understanding of how Ethereum is made.
+Our results should nevertheless be interpreted in light of several limitations.
+As noted, the data underrepresent some major builders, notably Beaverbuild, and span only eight minutes.
+However, to our knowledge, these are the best currently available data for studying how routing, builder competition, and block composition affect on-chain execution outcomes.
+Until more comprehensive data become available, they provide a uniquely informative view of the market for on-chain inclusion.